MegaZ35/New_Work/README.md

 #SEIYUUS IDOLS

-Esto es una Página sobre Seiyuus y Idols
+This a page of Seiyuus and Idols

 Initially appeared on
 [gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
 But the page cannot open anymore so that is why I have moved it here.